 - Violations of the rights of any person or company/organisation protected by copyright, trade secret, patent or other intellectual property, or similar laws or regulations, including, but not limited to, the duplication, installation or distribution of "pirated" or other software products that are not appropriately licensed for use by the Shire or the end user; - Unauthorised copying or digitising of copyrighted material and the installation of any copyrighted software for which the Shire or the end user does not have an active license; - Exporting software, technical information, encryption software or technology, in violation of international or regional export control laws.
-The appropriate manager should be consulted prior to export of any material where status is in unclear; - Introduction of malicious programs or code into the network or onto devices connected to the network; Revealing your account password to others or allowing use of your account by others; The Shire's equipment is not be used for the downloading or distribution of any material that could be considered as offensive.
-If a user receives such material they should notify their manager and also the ICT Team; Making fraudulent offers of products, items, or services, or running private business interests via any Shire equipment, device or account; and Undertaking private work The following activities are not permitted unless they are within the scope of regular responsibilities for an expressly authorised role/position: Effecting security breaches or disruptions of network communication.
-Security breaches include, but are not limited to, accessing data of which the user is not an intended recipient or logging into a server or account that the user is not expressly authorised to access; Executing any form of network monitoring which will intercept data not intended for the user's host; Attempting to avoid or bypass the Shire's network security measures; Interfering with any other user's account, by whatever means; and Using the system in a way that could damage or affect the performance of the network in any way.
-Email and Communications Activities The following activities are not permitted: Except in the course of normal business notifications, sending or forwarding unsolicited electronic messages, including the sending of "Junk mail" or other advertising material, jokes, or chain communication to individuals who did not specifically request such material; Any form of harassment via electronic/ICT means; Unauthorised use, or forging, of email header information; Solicitation of communication for any other electronic address, other than that of the poster's account, with the intent to harass or to collect replies; Creating private business interests via any Shire equipment, device or account; and Undertaking private work The following activities are not permitted unless they are within the scope of regular responsibilities for an expressly authorised role/position: Effecting security breaches or disruptions of network communication.
-Security breaches include, but are not limited to, accessing data of which the user is not an intended recipient or logging into a server or account that the user is not expressly authorised to access; Executing any form of network monitoring which will intercept data not intended for the user's host; Attempting to avoid or bypass the Shire's network security measures; Interfering with any other user's account, by whatever means; and Using the system in a way that could damage or affect the performance of the network in any way.
-Email and Communications Activities The following activities are not permitted: Except in the course of normal business notifications, sending of "junk mail" or other advertising material, jokes, or chain communication to individuals who did not specifically request such material; Any form of harassment via electronic/ICT means; Unauthorised use, or forging, of email header information; Solicitation of communication for any other electronic address, other than that of the poster's account, with the intent to harass or to collect replies; Creating or forwarding "chain letters" or "pyramid" schemes of any type; Revealing your account password to others or allowing use of your account by others; The Shire's equipment is not be used for the downloading or distribution of any material that could be considered as offensive.
-If a user receives such material they should notify their manager and communication.
-Security breaches include, but are not limited to, accessing data of which the user is not an intended recipient or logging into a server or account that the user is not expressly authorised to access; Executing any form of network monitoring which will intercept data not intended for the user's host; Attempting to avoid or bypass the Shire's network security measures; Interfering with any other user's account, by whatever means; and Using the system in a way that could damage or affect the performance of the network in any way.
-Email and Communications Activities The following activities are not permitted: Except in the course of normal business notifications, sending of "junk mail" or other advertising material, jokes, or chain communication to individuals who did not specifically request such material; Any form of harassment via electronic/ICT means; Unauthorised use, or forging, of email header information; Solicitation of communication for any other electronic address, other than that of the poster's account, with the intent to harass or to collect replies; Creating or forwarding "chain letters" or "pyramid" schemes of any type; private business interests via any Shire equipment, device or account; and Undertaking private work he following activities are not permitted unless they are within the scope of Email and Communications Activities The following activities are not permitted: Except in the course of normal business notifications, sending or forwarding unsolicited electronic messages, including the sending of "junk mail" or other advertising material, jokes, or chain communication to individuals who did not specifically request such material; Any form of harassment via electronic/ICT means; Unauthorised use, or forging, of email header information; Solicitation of communication for any other electronic address, other than that of the poster's account, with the intent to harass or to collect replies; Creating or forwarding "chain letters" or "pyramid" schemes of any type; communication.
-Security breaches include, but are not limited to, accessing data of which the user is not an intended recipient or logging into a server or account that the user is not expressly authorised to access; Executing any form of network monitoring which will intercept data not intended for the user's host; Attempting to avoid or bypass the Shire's network security measures; Interfering with any other user's account, by whatever means; and Using the system in a way that could damage or affect the Except in the course of normal business notifications, sending or forwarding unsolicited electronic messages, including the sending of "junk mail" or other advertising material, jokes, or chain communication to individuals who did not specifically request such material; Any form of harassment via electronic/ICT means; Unauthorised use, or forging, of email header information; Solicitation of communication for any other electronic address, other than that of the poster's account, with the intent to harass or to collect replies; Creating or forwarding "chain letters" or "pyramid" schemes of any type; Er Ose of any of the Shire's network of systems for the purpose of generating unsolicited communications; Providing information about, or lists of the Shire's employees to parties outside the Shire or to personal email addresses; Tr Except in the course of normal business notifications, sending or forwarding unsolicited electronic messages, including the sending of "junk mail" or other advertising material, jokes, or chain communication to individuals who did not specifically request such material; Any form of harassment via electronic/ICT means; Unauthorised use, or forging, of email header information; Solicitation of communication for any other electronic address, other than that of the poster's account, with the intent to harass or to collect replies; Creating or forwarding "chain letters" or "pyramid" schemes of any type; Use of any of the Shire's network or systems for the purpose of generating unsolicited communications; Providing information about, or lists of the Shire's employees to
+The appropriate manager should be consulted prior to export of any material where status is in unclear; - Introduction of malicious programs or code into the network or onto devices connected to the network;

+- Revealing your account password to others or allowing use of your account by others; - The Shire's equipment is not be used for the downloading or distribution of any material that could be considered as offensive.
+If a user receives such material they should notify their manager and also the ICT Team; - Making fraudulent offers of products, items, or services, or running private business interests via any Shire equipment, device or account; and - · Undertaking private work

+The following activities are not permitted unless they are within the scope of regular responsibilities for an expressly authorised role/position:

+- Effecting security breaches or disruptions of network communication.
+Security breaches include, but are not limited to, accessing data of which the user is not an intended recipient or logging into a server or account that the user is not expressly authorised to access; - Executing any form of network monitoring which will intercept data not intended for the user's host; - Attempting to avoid or bypass the Shire's network security measures: - Interfering with any other user's account, by whatever means; and - Using the system in a way that could damage or affect the performance of the network in any way.

+Email and Communications Activities

+The following activities are not permitted:

+- Except in the course of normal business notifications, sending or forwarding unsolicited electronic messages, including the sending of "junk mail" or other advertising material, jokes, or chain communication to individuals who did not specifically request such material; - Any form of harassment via electronic/ICT means; - Unauthorised use, or forging, of email header information; - Solicitation of communication for any other electronic address, other than that of the poster's account, with the intent to harass or to collect replies; - Creating or forwarding "chain letters" or "pyramid" schemes of any type; - Use of any of the Shire's network or systems for the purpose of generating unsolicited communications; - Providing information about, or lists of the Shire's employees to parties outside the Shire or to personal email addresses;